redaawet/DPC/README.md

 This creates the starting point for offline circulation.

 ### 4.4.3 Step 3 — Offline Peer-to-Peer Transfer
-Bluetooth is used to discover nearby wallets.
+Bluetooth discovery is available when the wallet is bundled as a custom native build.
+Inside Expo Go the same flow is exercised by manually sharing the exported JSON payload (for example via QR codes or messaging).
 The transfer flow is:

 1. Sender selects a note.
 2. Sender creates a transfer entry by signing `Transfer:<noteId>:<recipientPublicKey>`.